ekalinin/envirius/README.md

 Available plugins
 =================

-You can create environments for the following programming languages at the moment:
+You can create environments for the following programming languages:

 * [erlang](http://erlang.org/)
 * [rust](http://rust-lang.org/)